totten/bknix/doc/usage-loco.md

 The services are running in the foreground -- additional errors and log messages will be displayed here.

-## Step 3.
+## Step 4.
 Do developer-y stuff

-Once the services are running, you can open a new terminal and do more interesting things, e.g.
+Once the services are running, you can open a new terminal with another subshell (`nix-shell...` or `use-bknix...`).
+Now you have access to more interesting commands:

 ```
 civibuild create -h